 Son Irvin Clay Emerick (1893-1910) was born on St. Patrick's Day 1893 in Southampton Township.
 The Meyersdale Republican reported in January 1910 that he had gone to Fairfax, WV to visit his married sister Ola Mull.
 In 1910, when he was 17 years of age, he worked in a nearby brickyard, maybe known as "Adams."
 Later that year, he appears to have secured a position as a brakeman with the Baltimore and Ohio Railroad in Cumberland, Allegany County, MD.
 On the fateful Christmas Eve of 1910, Irvin died, said to have been asphyxiated in the home of A. Sellers in Cumberland.
 The remains were brought back to Somerset County for burial in Comp's Cemetery.

 Daughter Clara J. Emerick (1895- ? ) was born in Feb.
 1895 in Southampton Township.
 At the age of 18, she was united in wedlock with 19-year-old Shannon Burkett (1894- ? ).
 The couple did not reproduce.
 They established a residence in Hyndman, Bedford County and were there in 1917-1966.
 Clara often returned home to see her parents, as evidenced by numerous short gossip column articles in the Meyersdale Republican.
 They also traveled to Pittsburgh and Philadelphia at times to visit relatives and friends.
 In November 1925, Shannon was elected an inspector for Hyndman.
 Federal census enumeration records for 1930 show the couple in Hyndman, with him employed as a track foreman with the railroad.
+Clara remained in Hyndman into the 1960s.
 Nothing more about them is known.

 Son Edgar William Emerick (1899-1995) was born on Sept.
 26, 1899 at Comp's Crossroads in Southampton Township.
 He wedded a cousin, Nora V. Emerick (Aug.
 8, 1899-1997), daughter of Jacob and Lydia (Martz) Emerick.
 The couple's seven children were Irvin Emerick, Nancy Santavy, Doris Littleton, Eleanor Wolf, Barbara Emerick, Betty Emerick and Kathryn Anderson.
 He relocated to Burgettstown, Washington County, PA, and remained in the Pittsburgh region for 45 years.
 There, he earned his income as a crane operator for American Bridge Company.
 Nora spent a 45-year career as a teacher in several schools in Somerset County.
 His home in 1966 was in Carnegie, PA.
 In retirement, Edgar moved back to Somerset and settled in Glencoe.
 They held a membership in the Mt.
 Olivet United Methodist Church near Glencoe, and he belonged to the Hyndman lodge of the Masons and she to the Order of Easterrn Star.
 Death carried him away at the age of 94, in Somerset Hospital, on Feb.
 13, 1994.
 An obituary reported that he was survived by eight grandchildren and two great-grandchildren.
 Rev. James L. Fish Jr. preached the funeral sermon, with interment in Comp's Cemetery.
 Nora outlived her spouse by three years.
 She succumbed to the spectre of death at the age of 97 on Jan.
 19, 1997.
 Her final resting place is in Lebanon Cemetery in Glencoe.